New Kitchen Counter Isn't Smooth After Install

 the surface in the pores.

 Or a resin is often legitimately used to fill voids, etc., but it is applied prior to polishing and absorbs into the pores... does not sit on the surface.

 The long and short is that you should have got the exact slab you picked out at the warehouse.
-This is the only acceptable way to purchase granite or any stone.
+Picking out the exact granite slab

-Because granite and natural stone are "natural" products meaning there isn't any strict consistency from one slab to the next even among the same colors.
+Because granite slabs and natural stone are "natural" products meaning there isn't any strict consistency from one slab to the next even among the same colors.

 And if you entrusted your installer to pick out the slab, then at least you can hold him accountable to the fact that you chose a sample that was perfectly polished and that is what you expected.